Italy Says Will Suspend Flights From UK Over Virus Variant - UrduPoint

 Italy Says Will Suspend Flights From UK Over Virus Variant

-Rome, (UrduPoint / Pakistan Point News - 20th Dec, 2020 ) :Italy is to join other European countries in imposing a ban on passenger flights from Britain, the foreign minister said Sunday, as the British government warned that a new more infectious strain of the virus was "out of control".
+Rome, (UrduPoint / Pakistan Point News - 21st Dec, 2020 ) :Italy is to join other European countries in imposing a ban on passenger flights from Britain over a new strain of the virus identified there, the foreign minister said Sunday, as a case was confirmed in Rome.

+A patient in Rome's Celio military hospital had been found to have the new more infectious virus mutation, a health ministry statement said.

+The patient had recently returned from Britain and was in isolation along with family members, the statement added.

 According to the Sky TG-24 news channel, boarding of flights from Rome's main Fiumicino airport had already been blocked.